 His children have enjoyed appearing on video calls.
 His son, for instance, told one of Aprile’s colleagues a particularly embarrassing story.
 “In Japan, my wife and I had got ramen at this hole in the wall,” says Aprile.
-After leaving the restaurant, they both (to be blunt) lost control of their bowels on the street.
+After leaving the restaurant, they were sick to their stomachs.
 “My kid finds this story hilarious!
 And the person on the other side is having a great time, so what do you do?”

 It’s probably not surprising that a lawyer whose Twitter bio reads “Cats, feminism, law, the Bachelor” would have a (sometimes) naughty kitty as a pandemic officemate in her downtown condo.
 In May, Teagan Markin, a second-year associate at Borden Ladner Gervais, tweeted: “While I was on a video call today my cat looked me dead in the eyes and then tried to take a bite out of my succulent.
 What he didn’t count on was my low commitment to professionalism on video calls.
 The succulent is fine.”